 Bega NSW 2550

 You can contact Peter Newton on (02) 6499 2222 or at email@example.com for more information and specific submission deadlines.

 A special event (in traffic management terms) is any planned activity that is wholly or partly conducted on a road reserve, requires multiple agency involvement, requires special traffic management arrangements, and may involve large numbers of participants and/or spectators.
 Examples are marathons, fun runs, cycling events, parades, marches and street market days.

 Special event organisers will need to demonstrate compliance with a number of requirements.
 The first step is to make a submission to the Bega Valley Local Traffic Committee (LTC).

 Special events require a specific approvals process and we encourage you to allow plenty of time between the submission and the event date (usually between 3-6 months).
 The submission will be included on the LTC Meeting Agenda and recommendations of the Committee will be reported to the next Council meeting for adoption.
-Following approval by Council, NSW Police will lodge a Notice of Intention to Hold a Public Assembly with the Commissioner of Police, which can take 60 days to process.
+Following approval by Council, NSW Police will lodge a Notice of Intention to Hold a Public Assembly with the Commissioner of Police, which can take up to 60 days to process.
 An overview of the Special Event approval process and timeline can be accessed here.

 A special event submission should include: